Whoaa512/starred/README.md

 - [SinaKhalili/Folders.py](https://github.com/SinaKhalili/Folders.py) - Implementation of the Folders📂 esoteric programming language, a language with no code and just folders.
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [wonderworks-software/PyFlow](https://github.com/wonderworks-software/PyFlow) - Visual scripting framework for python - https://wonderworks-software.github.io/PyFlow
-- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - changedetection.io - The best and simplest self-hosted free open source website change detection tracking, monitoring and notification service.
-An alternative to Visualping, Watchtower etc. Designed f
+- [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - changedetection.io - The best and simplest self-hosted free open source website change detection and notification service.
+Restock Monitor, change detection.
+Designed for simplicity - the main goal is
 - [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 - [timonweb/pytailwindcss](https://github.com/timonweb/pytailwindcss) -
 - [Firenza/ExportImportSlackEmoji](https://github.com/Firenza/ExportImportSlackEmoji) - A python script to export emoji from one slack org and import them into another